danpowell88/home/README.md

 * Turn off ~~lights~~ and devices when left home
 * Implement concept of "always on" switches so they dont get switched off by automations
 * Disable motion when no one home
+* Turn off lights when someone left and other person is in bed
+* Dog BT trackers

 ### Cooling / Heating
 * Enable/Disable fan / air conditioning when room has presence for x and temperature is x